openshift/ci-docs/content/en/docs/architecture/ci-operator.md

   commands: "go vet ./..."  # declares which commands to run
   container:
     from: "src"             # runs the commands in "pipeline:src"
+    clone: false            # if the repo should be cloned, true for base_images, false otherwise (but images in the "pipeline" stream already clone the repo in the "src" step)
 {{< / highlight >}}

 The second approach to describing tests allows for multiple containers to be chained together and describes a more